yenhao-huang/OT_CRL/Readme.md

 - Integration of **reinforcement learning** and **continual learning** to optimize DRAM configurations.
 - Modular design for easy addition of new simulators or optimization algorithms.
 - Detailed performance and power analysis for DRAM systems.

----

-Let me know if you need further refinements or additional sections!